y1zhou/knowledge-base/content/series/time-series/2-ARMA/index.md

 In the time series plot, focusing on timepoint 100 and onwards[^time-series-stabilization], notice how the correlation between adjacent values is high, i.e. neighboring values are close and not jumping around.
 This is not surprising as we generated the data by setting $X_t$ to be approximately $0.7 X_{t-1}$.

 [^time-series-stabilization]: With simulated data, it's common to throw the first couple data points away because the time series has to be stabilized.
+This is called the `burn-in period`.

 Also, there seems to be a trend of going up and down, and infrequently crossing the theoretical mean of zero (unlike white noise).
 This trend is due to the strong autocorrelation of neighboring values of the series.